RMIT-Hive-Rocketry/GCS/README.md

     - IPC Data serialisation with [Google's Protocol Buffers](https://protobuf.dev/)
 - Multithreaded CLI based process manager
     - Written in Python
-    - Includes a device emulator for internal unit tests that attaches from the hardware layer to create a fake unix device file at `/dev/`
+    - Includes a device emulator for internal system tests that attaches from the hardware layer to create a fake unix device file at `/dev/`

 ## Screenshots